Interior Designers Reveal Their Biggest Pet Peeves

 3. Clients With Unrealistic Budgets

 Interior designers are not fairy godmothers.
 If fairy godmothers can’t even perform magic without their magic wand (the wand makes them magic), how could we expect interior designers to work their magic without a reasonable or realistic budget?
-Oftentimes, we encounter resale homeowners who wish to renovate the whole house in less than $20K, which already is way too little for new Built-To-Order homes that typically cost less.
-Businesses exist to make a profit, so clients can’t expect them to give discounts on everything, sacrificing their own margins for the sake of the client.
+Oftentimes, interior designers encounter resale homeowners who wish to renovate the whole house in less than $20K, which already is way too little for even new Built-To-Order homes.
+While everyone loves discounts, we have to understand that with little margins to work with, the interior designer will not be able to engage better quality contractors or materials for the project.
+In renovation, as with other things in life, you get what you pay for.

 Interior designers are literally experts in design.
 We think they are more than qualified to issue good advice for your renovation project.
 While it is awesome for a client to know what they want out of the renovation, the design process should be made of 2-way communication between the client and the designer, and not a one-way street.